bbetos/EndToEnd_DEA_Project/README.md

-# EndToEnd_DEA_Project
+# EndToEnd_DEA_Projects
-End to end Data Engineer Academy project.
+End to end Data Engineer Academy projects.

-This repository holds the material needed to complete the last project for Data Engineer Academy.
+This repository holds the material needed to complete End to End Data Engineer Academy projects.
 The documentation described here contains the steps and expectations of the project.

 AWS IM